-WATER QUALITY REPORT
+WATER QUALITY REPORT 20

-20

-22

-Bull Run Mountain & Evergreen System (6153050) A MESSAGE FROM THE GENERAL MANAGER Dear Customer, It is impossible to reflect on the past year without acknowledging the impact that the COVID-19 Pandemic has had on our community and the challenges we have all faced.
-Even during these unprecedented times, you can remain confident in the quality of the water you receive as a Prince William County Service Authority customer.
-As you will see in this year's Water Quality Report, the Service Authority once again met all federal and state water quality requirements for calendar year 2021, the most recent regulatory period.
-This high standard is in keeping with our mission to be a nationally acclaimed leader in providing clean water and excellent customer service through sustainable, innovative business practices, community partnerships and environmental stewardship.
-This annual Water Quality Report, which is required by the National Primary Drinking Water Regulations and the Virginia Waterworks Regulations, provides valuable insight into the source and characteristics of your drinking water.
-Be assured, the Service Authority remains committed to providing reliable, quality water and exceptional service to all of our customers throughout Prince William County.
-Sincerely, Calvin D. Farr, Jr. General Manager/CEO THE SOURCE OF YOUR DRINKING WATER Your drinking water is withdrawn from six groundwater wells located throughout the Bull Run Mountain and Evergreen Water System.
+GOOD FOR YOUR BODY, YOUR BUDGET, OUR PLANET

+WWW.BY

+Bull Run Mountain & Evergreen System (6153050)

+A MESSAGE FROM THE GENERAL MANAGER

+At the Prince William County Service Authority, we take great pride in our roles as public stewards and environmental leaders.
+We have an intricate, wellmaintained water delivery and sewer collection system and exceptional water reclamation processes to ensure that the full cycle of our water-from source to tap protects the environment, public health and the well-being of our customers.

+In 2023, we are celebrating our 40th year of providing an essential service to residents, businesses and visitors in Prince William County.
+Over those 40 years, both the Service Authority and the community have changed and grown.
+For example, Prince William County's population was just over 162,000 in 1983; today it is about half a million and one of the most diverse communities in the nation.
+In 1983, Service Authority had fewer than 25,000 customer accounts; today we serve more than 96,000 accounts.

+What has not changed during the past 40 years is that our customers can depend on the quality of their water and the reliability of our service.
+When our customers turn on the faucet, they don't have to think twice because we remain committed to providing clean, safe and dependable water-24/7, 365 days a year.

+Sincerely,

+Calvin D. Farr, Jr., P.E.
+General Manager/CEO

+THE SOURCE OF YOUR DRINKING WATER

+Your drinking water is withdrawn from six groundwater wells located throughout the Bull Run Mountain and Evergreen Water System.
 The well system provides an average of 92,000 gallons of water per day for customers living on Bull Run Mountain and in Evergreen.
 The Service Authority has operated the groundwater well system since 1990.

-SOURCE WATER ASSESSMENT SUMMARY Drilled groundwater wells, such as those in the Bull Run Mountain and Evergreen Water System, can be susceptible to contamination if sources of contamination exist within the recharge area of the well, and if geology and well construction could allow that contamination to enter the source.
+SOURCE WATER ASSESSMENT SUMMARY

+Drilled groundwater wells, such as those in the Bull Run Mountain and Evergreen Water System, can be susceptible to contamination if sources of contamination exist within the recharge area of the well, and if geology and well construction could allow that contamination to enter the source.

 The Virginia Department of Health conducted a Source Water Assessment of the Bull Run Mountain and Evergreen wells that identified sources of contamination that could potentially impact the drinking water, such as septic systems and drainage from certain land use activities.
 However, the wells are constructed to a standard that guards the water against contamination from activities above ground.
-As mentioned elsewhere in this report, Service Authority's water continues to meet all federal and state requirements.
+As mentioned elsewhere in this report, the Service Authority's water continues to meet all federal and state requirements.

 The Service Authority is committed to protecting its drinking water sources.
-If you observe illegal dumping of waste, motor oil and other potential contaminants, report it immediately to our Regulatory Affairs Office (contact information below).
+If you observe illegal dumping of waste motor oil and other potential contaminants, report it immediately to our Regulatory Affairs Office (contact information below).
 Please keep the safety of your water supply in mind when applying fertilizers, herbicides and pesticides to your lawn or when disposing of chemicals.
-For information more about the sources of your water or a copy Source of the Water Assessment. contact Regulatory Affairs Office the at (703)331-4162 or water_quality@pwcsa.org.
+For more information about the sources of your water or a copy of the Source Water Assessment, contact the Regulatory Affairs Office at (703) 331-4162 or water_quality@pwcsa.org.